Life and Work

 There was a point in my life where I was driving down the road and I realized I knew how almost everything I saw was created, the material, basic manufacturing process, and the industry needed to back up the workflow of labor required.
 My mother pointed to a sign in an elevator some years ago and I said extruded thermoset phenolic, non-structural colored polymer reinforcement, router cut face, cnc lettering and logo design, filled with non-metallic yellow mica epoxy-based paint.
 For a decade and a half since college I have looked up so many different paint pigments, additives, binders, and their respective disciplines to make sure nothing was going to degrade the paint film that I learned how everything else was made.
 I think it is this use of nontraditionally art based materials that have helped my work develop down a unique path and helped me to win some of the prizes or get my work into the places that I have.
 The painting process itself requires you to really be able to observe the most minute visual changes in your subject in order to translate it onto a flat surface.
 That in turn requires you to understand how the optic nerve and visual cortex works, and of course practice being receptive.
 I can just see one of the old polymaths learning to paint and then inevitably going through this same journey.

-I have created so many unique pieces using my knowledge of disciplines outside art that don't photograph well like taking a picture through glass.
-Along with the fact that more then 80% of my work is not just original, but one of a kind I cannot reproduce, I do little with puting my work online.
-Instead I focus on trying to bring something to the show that will be worth your time.
-Something more then just a painting of a field with trees, or a vase of flowers, even beautifully rendered these things are simple to create for a professional painter.
-I used to sit down for 6 to 8 hours and see if I could create a small-scale version of Girl with a Pearl Earring, Mona Lisa, etc, and it is really not that difficult if you just want to capture the essence and not the details.
+I don't tend to put that much of my work online, probly less then one percent.
+I focus on trying to bring something to the show that will be worth your time.
+I used to sit down for 6 to 8 hours and see if I could create a small-scale version of some famous painting and it is really not that difficult if you just want to capture the essence and not the details.
 I realized that I wanted my work to be more then just traditional correctly rendered subjects, and my journey began.

 I think it is obvious to most I really do enjoy talking with people passionate about art.
 I mean passion enough to actually buy an original piece and put it up in their home is passionate.
 I hope I can get the chance to meet you, and in turn enjoy the amazing art community we have in this country.
 I try to get to every person I can and chat about this adventure of exhibitions I have made my lifes work.